 Of the top 400 richest Americans in 2011, 27 graduated from high school but did not attend college.
 Another 36 were college dropouts.

 S. Daniel Abraham, billionaire founder of Slim-Fast.
-Joined the Army at the age of 18 and fought in Europe during World War II.
-Did not attend college.
+He oined the Army at the age of 18 and fought in Europe during World War II.
+He never attended college.

-Roman Abramovich, richest man in Russia, billionaire.
-Dropped out of college.
+Roman Abramovich, the richest man in Russia, billionaire.
 He studied at the Moscow State Auto Transport Institute before taking a leave of absence from academics to go into business.
 He later earned a correspondence degree from the Moscow State Law Academy.

 Abigail Adams, U.S. first lady.
 Home schooled.